Enabling Approximate Joint Sampling in Diffusion LMs: Method

 Firstly, we describe how we select $\vx$ for training.
 We first realize that $q$ would be evaluated at test on the distribution of partially masked strings encountered during denoising with the base diffusion model $p$.
 We consider $\vx$ to be exactly the partially masked strings formed by the base model's denoising process.
 That is, given an initial distribution of masked strings, we first sample an initial \textit{prompt} string.
 We then run the base model's denoising process to completion.
-Note that here we are using the base model's unmasking logic and perform single token $K=1$ unmasking to sample from the true joint.
+Note that here we are using the base model's unmasking logic (see App~\ref{app:unmasking_logic} for details) and perform single token $K=1$ unmasking to sample from the true joint.
 The history of all partially masked strings encountered during the denoising process serve as our distribution of $\vx$.
 Following the same logic, we argue that $\sigma$ for a training sample $\vx$ should be the next $K$ positions generated by the base model starting from $\vx$ (on single token unmasking).
 Finally we describe how to get $\vh_k$.
-Recall that, $\vh_k$ is defined as $g\left (\vh_{k-1} \, , \, \vx \oplus \tilde{x}^{\sigma(1)} \oplus \ldots \oplus \tilde{x}^{\sigma(k-1)} \right )$.
-We use the recursive formulation of $g$ during training as well to compute $\vh_k$.
-Since $k$ is small ($\approx$ 4), this is not computationally expensive.
+Recall that, $\vh_k$ is defined as $g\left (\vh_{k-1} \, , \, \vx \oplus \tilde{x}^{\sigma(1)} \oplus \ldots \oplus \tilde{x}^{\sigma(k)} \right )$.
+We use the recursive computation of embeddings with teacher forcing of token inputs during training.
 The ``unrolling" of $g$ during training is considered helpful by prior work ~\cite{liu2024deepseek, li2025eagle} and hence we do not ablate on this choice.
 Putting these things together, we present our training algorithm in Alg~\ref{alg:dafter_training}.